St James' Church, Dublin (Church of Ireland): Reformation and modern era

 In 1539, Henry VIII dissolved the Abbey of St. Thomas with all other monasteries.
 In the surrender made by Henry Duffe, last abbot, were included "the Churches of St. Catherine and St. James near Dublin."
-Both churches, now independent, had new curates appointed by the crown: Sir John Brace to St. Catherine's (which was shortly taken over by Peter Ledwich) and Sir John Butler to St. James.
+Both churches had new curates appointed by the crown: Sir John Brace to St. Catherine's (which was shortly taken over by Peter Ledwich) and Sir John Butler to St. James.

-Over the following hundred years both churches passed over to the reformed Church of Ireland, while Roman Catholic priests led a precarious existence tending to the larger part of the population, which remained faithful to the old religion.
+Over the following hundred years both churches were handed over to the Church of Ireland, while Roman Catholic priests led a precarious existence tending to the much larger part of the population, which remained faithful to the Catholic church.
 The parish of St. Catherine appears to have been the only viable one in the area at that time - Roman Catholics eventually got the use of a chapel in Dirty Lane (now Bridgefoot Street) towards the end of the 17th century.

 The Roman Catholic parish of St. James was set up in 1724, while the Church of Ireland parish of the same name came into existence in 1710.
 Both Church of Ireland parishes corresponded with the civil parishes of the same names.

 Cemetery

 As of 2019, the cemetery at the church is overgrown and is not accessible to the public.
 It is owned by the Dublin city council, and community efforts are underway to revive the tradition of annual cleaning and decoration.

+After they were hanged, drawn and quartered upon George's Hill outside the walls of Dublin in 1612, Bishop Concobhar Ó Duibheannaigh and Fr.
+Patrick O'Loughran of the illegal Catholic Church in Ireland were secretly buried in St. James Churchyard, where their graves became a site of Christian pilgrimage.
+Both were beatified by Pope John Paul II, alongside 15 other Irish Catholic Martyrs, in 1992.
+Their feast day is June 20.

 In the centre of the cemetery is the monument of Sir Theobald Butler (1650-1720), of the Butlers of Ballyline, a prominent barrister who served as Solicitor General for Ireland and assisted in framing the articles of the Treaty of Limerick in 1691, and who advocated the Roman Catholic cause before Parliament.
 His monument has a Latin epitaph stating that it was erected by his eldest son "to the best of fathers."
 Since Butler was a Catholic, it is noteworthy that the Church of Ireland made no objection to his being buried in St. James'.
 The monument was restored by Colonel Augustus Butler D.L. of County Clare, his descendant in the fourth generation, in 1876.

 Sir Mark Rainsford, Mayor of Dublin and owner of the brewery which was sold to Arthur Guinness, was buried in St James in 1709.
 Also buried here is Sergeant-Major John Lucas, VC, who died 4 March 1892 and Sir William Haldane-Porter founder of the UK Immigration Service, who died in 1944.